Spearfinger

-Her sharp finger is said to be her forefinger on her right hand.
-The sharp finger resembled a spear or obsidian knife, which she used to cut her victims.
-Her mouth was stained with blood from the livers she ate.
-Often she clutched her right hand tightly, because her hidden heart and only weak spot was in her right palm.

-Spearfinger, being made of stone, sounded like thunder when she walked and crushed rocks into the ground when she stepped on them.
-Her voice echoed down the mountains to the Cherokee villages and scared the birds of the forest away, which the people saw as a warning sign.
+Spearfinger, being made of stone, sounds like thunder when she walks, crushing rocks into the ground when she steps on them.
+Her voice echoes down the mountains to the Cherokee villages and scares the birds of the forest away, which the people have traditionally seen as a warning sign.

-Haunting Tennessee, Spearfinger liked to walk on the trail that joined Chilhowee Mountain and the nearby river.
-She also walked throughout the mountain range, around streams, and through shadowy Nantahala passes.
-The Cherokee say her favorite home was Whiteside, a thunder mountain.
+In Tennessee, Spearfinger is believed to enjoy walking the trail that joins Chilhowee Mountain and the nearby Little Tennessee River.
+She is said to have also walked throughout the mountain range, around streams, and through shadowy Nantahala River passes.
+The Cherokee say her favorite home is Whiteside, a thunder mountain.

 Dancing in clouds, she sang her favorite song with her raven friend:

 Uwe la na tsiku.
 Su sa sai.

 Liver, I eat it.
 Su sa sai.

 Uwe la na tsiku.
 Su sa sai.

 Powers

 Besides a spear for a finger, she shapeshifts into family members of her child victims.
-Once she makes herself a part of her victim's world, she lacks the ability to change her form while still in anyone else's sight.
-Usually, Spearfinger comes in the form of "a harmless old lady".
+Once she has made herself a part of her victim's world, she lacks the ability to change her form while still in anyone else's sight.
+Spearfinger often disguises herself in the form of "a harmless old lady", as in the story, "U`tlûñ'ta, The Spear-finger".

 Since she is made from stone, arrows cannot pierce her skin.
 They shatter when they hit her.
-Also, she can pick up boulders effortlessly, stack them, break them, and morph them together.
+Furthermore, she can pick up boulders effortlessly, stack them, break them, and morph them together.

 Her stone structure

+It is said that Spearfinger was formed from stones of the Chillhowee mountains.
+In her natural form, Spearfinger is described as an old woman with blood stains around her mouth.